 The only person that can truly influence your life is you.
 So, as mentioned before, learn to love yourself and you will stop caring what others think of you (and you will also stop the approval and validation seeking behavior).

 Now you might be wondering if focusing only on these two things is really enough?
 To answer: yes and no. By eliminating these two major factors, everything else starts to fall in place.
 A guy who loves himself will always come across as more confident than someone who hates himself.
 And if he stops seeking for validation, he will naturally earn the respect and appreciation of others just because he is authentic and emotionally independent (not relying on others to feel good).

 But of course, there is always so much more you can do.
-It will only speed up the process.
-And if you’re really motivated to do so, my book The Rules of an Alpha Male is a good start because it will tell you exactly how you will get rid of the nice guy in you and become a better (more attractive) man.
+It will only help with speeding up the process.
+And if you’re really motivated to do so and want to dive deeper into this topic, then you should know that I just launched a brand new course!
+It is called Rules of the Alpha Male and it is going to change you from a nice guy to a better (more attractive) version of yourself!

 WANT MORE ADVICE?

 Join the Alpha Male Mentality Newsletter.
 Stay up to date and get the ebook How to Attract Any Girl.
 Receive insider secrets on how to turn your life around!